joysn/recursion-dynamic-programing/README.md

  fill_plot - filling a plot of given size with a tile of given size

  score_game - can score 3, 5, 10 .
 Given N, find total number of unique ways to reach N

+ max_sum_array - the max sum of sub array such that the elements are contiguos